covelabs/macro-attributes/README.md

 }
 ```

-_Keep in mind that methods on mixin classes must always return a callable!_
+_Keep in mind that all methods on mixin classes must always return a callable!_

 ## Contributing
 All contributions (pull requests, issues and feature requests) are